CTSA: quarterly instalments: 'quarterly instalment payer' (QIP) signal

-- Inspectors can change the value of the signal:
+- Officers can change the value of the signal:

 - when making a Revenue determination or making or amending an assessment in functions PRED (prepare revenue determination) or RAMA (record/amend assessment).

-For example, when you make a Revenue determination in the absence of a return, you must set the signal to ‘yes’ or ‘no’.
-(See CTM95370 about making a determination of the dates on which tax is payable, and the on-line COTAX Manual (COM), subject ‘Revenue determinations’ in the Assessing business area for the COTAX guidance.)
+For example, when you making a Revenue determination in the absence of a return, set the signal to ‘yes’ or ‘no’.
+See CTM95370 about making a determination of the dates on which tax is payable, and the on-line COTAX Manual (COM), subject ‘Revenue determinations’ in the Assessing business area for the COTAX guidance.